-As Secretary for the Kansas Department for Aging and Disability Services, Shawn Sullivan heads a $1.6 billion dollar state agency.
-He gladly embraces the responsibility of promoting the security, dignity and independence of older adults and persons with disabilities.
+As Secretary for the Kansas Department for Aging and Disability Services, Ms. Bruffett leads a $1.6 billion dollar state agency.

-The Kansas Department for Aging and Disability Services (KDADS) is a cabinet level agency, employing 2,650 people.
-KDADS is responsible for overseeing and administering the stateís Older Americanís Act programs, behavioral health programs, home and community based services (HCBS) for older adults and persons with disabilities, the management and oversight of five state hospitals, survey and certification for adult care homes and the distribution of Medicaid long-term care payments.
+The Kansas Department for Aging and Disability Services is a cabinet-level agency, employing 2,650 people.
+KDADS is responsible for overseeing and administering the state’s Older American’s Act programs, behavioral health programs, home and community based services (HCBS) for older adults and persons with disabilities, the management and oversight of four state hospitals, survey and certification for adult care homes and the distribution of Medicaid long-term care payments.

 Secretary Bruffett was appointed by Governor Sam Brownback in May 2014.